PatrickDuong3001/Sasuke-Adventure/README.md

 - A simple AI for NPC to chase the player
 - A simple AI to detect the user's handsigns to control Sasuke.
 - Music + Visuals + Score Tracker system
+- Health and Mana bars

 How to use:
 - Open the game '.exe' file
 - Start the game
 - Use W, A, S, D to control Sasuke's movements
+- Press E for Sasuke to wing
-- When there's enough mana, the player can activate Sharingan by pressing R.
-  Sharingan helps slow down enemies' movements at the cost of reducing mana overtime.
+- When there's enough mana, the player can activate Sharingan by pressing R Sharingan helps slow down enemies' movements at the cost of reducing mana overtime
 - To perform a sequence of 4 handsign:
   - Press C and show 4 handsigns.
   - For each handsign, show your hand to the laptop's camera for at least 2 seconds before showing a new sign